fillumina/PerformanceTools/docs/thread_aware.md

 # Thread awarness

-Some code must be executed in a multi-threaded environment and so they should be tested in that same environment as well.
+If the code must be executed in a multi-threaded environment it should be tested in that same environment as well.
 This is easily done by just changing the static method called in the [PerformanceTimerFactory.java]